galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 >In general, I find it easiest to think of a higher resolution producing more clusters and conversely, a lower resolution will produce less clusters.
 This parameter is a useful one that you will use often to help decipher how many true populations of cells are present in your data!
 {: .tip}

 Now that we have made note within our object of which cells cluster together, we can start to visualize our data!
 Two major visualizations for this data type are tSNE and UMAP.
 We can calculate the coordinates for both prior to visualization.
-For tSNE, the parameter perplexity can be changed to best represent the data, while for UMAP the main change would be to change the kNN graph above itself, via the FindNeighbors() function.
+For tSNE, the parameter perplexity can be changed to best represent the data, while for UMAP the main change would be to change the kNN graph above itself, via the **Seurat FindNeighbors** tool.

 ><tip-title>On UMAP</tip-title>
 >UMAP is the most recently developed, and most widely used dimensionality reduction for visualization of principal component data.
 It has been optimized since tSNE to better preserve global structure and is less computationally demanding.